 - The tower capped with a multicolored sphere and cross — Sant Jordi’s lance driven into the dragon

 Gaudí never confirmed this reading.
 What is documented: the cold blues at the base shift to greens and golds toward the top.
-At midday the surface appears to ripple.
-At dusk it glows amber.
-This is calculated ceramic engineering, not decoration.
+At midday the surface appears to ripple; at dusk it glows amber.
+This is calculated ceramic engineering, not ornament.

-If your visit includes courtyard access, start here.
+If your ticket includes courtyard access, start here.
 It reframes everything else you see upstairs.

 Give the rooftop at least 20 minutes.
-Most visitors arrive here rushed.
-The light, the skyline, and the detail density reward time.
+The light, the skyline and the detail density reward time.
+One critical caveat before you book, covered in the ticket section below: the cheapest ticket no longer includes this terrace.

-Both are on Passeig de Gràcia.
-Both are Gaudí.
-Both are UNESCO World Heritage Sites.
-They are not interchangeable experiences.
+Both are on Passeig de Gràcia, both are Gaudí, both are UNESCO World Heritage Sites.
+They are not interchangeable experiences, and for a first visit Casa Batlló wins on immediate emotional impact.

 | Casa Batlló | La Pedrera (Casa Milà) | |